 Based on this notion, reality therapy aims to increase your accountability of your behavior.

 According to reality therapy, your actions are part of your overall behavior.
-It also maintains that you have control over your actions.
+It also maintains that you can manage your actions.
 Hence, the therapist will focus on modifying actions to change behavior.

 The method involves evaluating your current actions, how well they’re satisfying your needs, and planning new actions that will meet those needs.